infinitered/ignite-cookbook/docs/intro.md

 ## Are these recipes tested and up-to-date?

-All recipes are written by the Ignite team, and are reviewed by the community.
+All recipes are written or reviewed by the Ignite team, and are also reviewed by the community.
 If you find a recipe that is out of date, or doesn't work, please [open an issue](https://github.com/infinitered/ignite-cookbook/issues).
 It's our goal to keep these recipes up to date and working, so we appreciate your help!

 ## Backed by the Ignite Team & Community